shannah/xataface/docs/DelegateClasses.md

 2. You simply have a syntax error.
 Find out what the error is in your error log, and fix it.
 3. Your `<?php` open tag is missing or malformed.

-##Resolving "Nothing Happened"
+###Resolving "Nothing Happened"

 If your application runs normally except that it didn't seem to execute your `echo` statement, then either your PHP file is named incorrectly, it is in the wrong location, or the `beforeHandleRequest` method has been named incorrectly.
-Make sure that the PHP file is exactly at `APP_ROOT/conf/ApplicationDelegate.php`.
+Make sure that the PHP file is exactly at `APP_ROOT/conf/ApplicationDelegate.php` (where *APP_ROOT* is just the path to your application's directory).
 Then make sure that your `beforeHandleRequest()` method is named exactly that.

 If you are certain that the PHP file is named correctly, and located in the correct location, you may want to double-check the permissions on your `conf` directory to make sure that it is readable and navigable by the web server process.

 ##Table Delegate Troubleshooting

+If your application doesn't seem to be picking up a table delegate class after following the [instructions above](#table-delegate-example), this section describes how to debug the issue.
+There are two possible scenarios:

+1. There is an error.
+2. There is no error, the app just runs normally as if there is no table delegate.

+###Resolving Errors

+If, after adding a table delegate, you either receive an error or a blank white screen in your app, you likely have a syntax error in your delegate class.
+If you have a blank white screen, your first order of business is to locate the error log.  **Now is the best time to find your PHP error log!!**  If you don't know where your error log is you need to find it.
+Without it, you are flying blind and you will begin to hate life before long.

+**Common Mistakes:**

+1. **Your class has the wrong name**.
+The class name must be exactly `tables_TABLENAME` (where *TABLENAME* is the name of the table that the delegate class is for)  E.g. `tables_people` if the table is named "people".
+If you name this wrong, but your PHP file is named correctly, you will receive errors about "Class Not Found", etc..
+2. You simply have a syntax error.
+Find out what the error is in your error log, and fix it.
+3. Your `<?php` open tag is missing or malformed.

+###Resolving "Nothing Happened"

+If your application runs normally except that it didn't seem to execute your `echo` statement, then either your PHP file is named incorrectly, it is in the wrong location, or the `init()` method has been named incorrectly.
+Make sure that the PHP file is exactly at `APP_ROOT/tables/TABLENAME/TABLENAME.php` (where *APP_ROOT* is just the path to your application's directory, and *TABLE_NAME* is the name of your table).
+E.g. If the table is named *people* it would be located at `APP_ROOT/tables/people/people.php`. **This is case sensitive!**  If your table is named `People`, then the delegate class would be located at `APP_ROOT/tables/People/People.php`.

+ Then make sure that your `init()` method is named exactly that.

+If you are certain that the PHP file is named correctly, and located in the correct location, you may want to double-check the permissions on your `tables` directory to make sure that it is readable and navigable by the web server process.